bufbuild/protobuf-es/packages/protoplugin-example/README.md

-# Protoplugin Example
+# Protoplugin example

 This example shows how to write a custom plugin.
-We generate [Twirp](https://twitchtv.github.io/twirp/docs/spec_v7.html) clients from service definitions in Protobuf files.
+It generates [Twirp](https://twitchtv.github.io/twirp/docs/spec_v7.html) clients from service definitions in Protobuf files.

 ## Run the example

-You will need [Node](https://nodejs.org/en/download/) in version 18.17.0 or later installed.
+You need [Node](https://nodejs.org/en/download/) version 18.17.0 or later installed.
 Download the example project and install its dependencies:

 ```shell